raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

 + Introduce input and output processes
 + Solve problems (debug) as the program develops

-In class, sessions on idea development are intermixed with sessions focusing on App Lab.
-However, for this training course, you will explore the two separately.
+In class, sessions focusing on idea development are intermixed with sessions focusing on App Lab.
+However, in this training course, you will explore the two separately.

-In Part 2, you will explore apps that address real-world problems, and work through some idea development processes.
-In Part 3, you will work through App Lab where you will have the chance to familiarise yourself with the programming environment.
+In Part 2 of the course, you will explore apps that address real-world problems, and work through some idea development processes.
+In Part 3, you will explore App Lab and have the chance to familiarise yourself with the programming environment.

-For the Relevance trial, students learn to program in [App Lab](https://code.org/educate/applab){:target="_blank"}, an age-appropriate, block-based programming tool with which they will create their own app.
+[App Lab](https://code.org/educate/applab){:target="_blank"} is an age-appropriate, block-based programming tool with which students will create their own app.
 App Lab is developed in JavaScript, offering students the opportunity to go on to text-based programming in the future.

 Some students may have already programmed in a block-based programming language such as [Scratch](https://scratch.mit.edu){:target="_blank"}.
 Block-based programming environments aid students' understanding of programming concepts because the programming environments are visual.
 Students select and drag interlocking coloured blocks rather than typing syntax-based code.